-Most schools are reported to be well equipped with learning teaching materials, such as subject-specific kits, audio-visual resources, and resource books for teachers.
-The usage of Jadui Pitara is lower in comparison to other learning teaching materials, suggesting an opportunity to further promote its usage in classrooms.
+Most schools are reported to have access to essential teaching materials, such as audio-visual resources and resource books for teachers, along with subject-specific kits.
+However, the usage of Jadui Pitara is relatively lower in comparison, suggesting an opportunity to further promote and support its adoption in classrooms.